izzzy-xyz/izzzy/README.md

 `lib/constants.ts` contains a list of variables you should customize.

 Note - In case you're looking to add live audio-video to the events template, we'd recommend you to move ahead with DatoCMS for a seamless integration experience.
 We've created a dato + 100ms integration that will help you to integrate both 100ms and DatoCMS to your vercel account in a few clicks.

 ---

+In case you're looking to add discord server in real-time, directly on your site - even if they don't have a Discord account, we'd recommend you to move ahead with  WidgetBot for a seamless integration experience.
+Integration that will help you to integrate discord in a few lines of code.

+---

+In case you're looking to add NFT drop contracts, your own currency - and makes them available to be claimed, we'd recommend you to move ahead with ThirdWeb for a seamless integration experience.
+Integration that will help you to integrate drop contracts in a few lines of code.

+---